concinim/wh-acd/clinical_insights_normality.md

 # Clinical Insights Normality Model (Experimental)
 {: #clinical_insights_normality}

-The normality model looks for language around certain target words (body parts, body substances, diagnostic tests, and organism functions) that indicate a normal or abnormal finding about a patient.
+The normality model looks for language around certain target concepts (body parts, body substances, diagnostic tests, and organism functions) that indicate a normal or abnormal finding about a patient.

 ![](images/normality.png)